 Opera San Jose was founded in 1984 by Irene Dalis, who was the general director for thirty years, retiring in June of 2014.
-Larry Hancock, who has been with the organization even before it was incorporated, became the general director on July 1, 2014.
+David Rohrbaugh was a founding member of Opera San José’s artistic staff.
+Prior to his retirement in June 2014, Dr. Rohrbaugh conducted more than 70 productions and more than 600 performances for Opera San José Larry Hancock, who has been with the organization even before it was incorporated, became the general director on July 1, 2014.
 The feature that makes Opera San José unique in the United States is its resident company of principal artists, formed in 1988, through which outstanding operatic artists in the first years of their careers are identified and awarded annual contracts to perform leading roles in mainstage productions and to participate in school and community-wide educational activities.
 These singers are groomed for international performing careers.
 Due to the resident nature of the company, modeled after the German regional opera company, these artists build substantial professional repertoire, are coached by resident and guest conductors and stage directors, and are prepared to meet the demands of a successful operatic career.

 Opera San José maintains three performance programs: a mainstage subscription series of four productions; a richly varied curriculum of educational programs for youth and adults; and community-wide performances that include programs designed to serve those who have been marginalized by society, including the disadvantaged elderly, troubled youth, the disabled, and ethnic and racial minorities.

-By the conclusion of the 2013 – 2014 season (its 30th), Opera San José will have presented 128 opera productions on its mainstage in downtown San Jose, including four world premieres among the fifty-six titles in its repertoire.
+By the conclusion of the 2014 – 2015 season (its 31st), Opera San José will have presented 132 opera productions on its mainstage in downtown San Jose, including five world premieres among the fifty-eight titles in its repertoire.
 The number of K-12 educational performances over the same period will amount to almost 3,000.
 Community programming for adult audiences will total nearly 2,900 performances.
-Audience figures for the 2013- 2014 season totaled approximately 35,000 through all areas of company programming.
+Audience figures for the 2013- 2014 season totaled approximately 40,000 through all areas of company programming.

 On September 18, 2004, Opera San José opened its debut season in the California Theatre.
 The 1,100-seat auditorium joins the select ranks of the world’s most intimate opera houses.
 The California Theatre was a 1927 vaudeville and film house that closed its doors 30 years ago.
 Now, after reconstruction and restoration for more than five years, the California Theatre has been returned to use as one of the region’s most important performance facilities.